 11.4 Please note, we cannot accept responsibility for any services which do not form part of our contract.
 This includes, for example, any additional services or facilities which your hotel or any other supplier agrees to provide for you where the services or facilities are not advertised by us and we have not agreed to arrange them as part of our contract and any excursion you purchase whilst on holiday.
 This also includes responsibility for visits/tours provided by local charitable organisations that may be offered as an option during your adventure.
 In addition, regardless of any wording used by us on our website, in any advertising material or elsewhere, we only promise to use reasonable skill and care as set out above and we do not have any greater or different liability to you.

-For all other claims which do not involve death or personal injury, if we are found liable to you on any basis the maximum amount we will have to pay you is equal to the price paid by or on behalf of the person(s) affected in total unless a lower limitation applies to your claim under clause 11.6 below.
+For all other claims which do not involve death or personal injury, if we are found liable to you on any basis, the maximum amount we will have to pay you is equal to the price paid by or on behalf of the person(s) affected in total, unless a lower limitation applies to your claim under clause 11.6 above.
 This maximum amount will only be payable where everything has gone wrong and you have not received any benefit at all from your holiday.

 12.2 Please read your policy details carefully and take them with you on holiday.
 It is your responsibility to ensure that the insurance cover you purchase is suitable and adequate for your particular needs.
 We do not check insurance policies.
 The tour is a journey of a hazardous nature and you should ensure that such insurance fully covers all personal requirements including medical expenses, repatriation, helicopter rescue and air ambulance in the event of accident or illness.

 12.3.
 You must give to us the name, address and telephone numbers of your next of kin or persons to be notified in the event of an emergency.

 13. Safety Standards